 Tourism in Uruguay has a unique character.
 Although it is the second smallest country in South America, it has many activities, tourist places, and beautiful cities, making it one of the best destinations.

-The country also includes a group of the most beautiful landscapes and many stunning beaches on the Atlantic Ocean to enjoy the sun, sand, and surfing.
-There are historical and cultural landmarks and natural reserves, all of which can be discovered when visiting Uruguay.
+Uruguay also includes some of the most beautiful landscapes and many stunning beaches on the Atlantic Ocean, where you can enjoy the sun, sand, and surfing.
+There are also historical and cultural landmarks and natural reserves, all of which can be discovered when visiting Uruguay.

 Punta del Diablo

-Punta del Diablo is a small and quiet village in which only about 1,000 people live, and about 25,000 people visit during the peak season from December to February.
+Punta del Diablo is a small and quiet village in which only about 1,000 people live.
+During the peak season, from December to February, about 25,000 people visit.

-Tourists come to this village for relaxation on the soft sands of the Atlantic coast, and it has become one of the most famous places in Uruguay for its beaches.
+Tourists come to this village to relax on the soft sands of the Atlantic coast, and it has become one of the most famous places in Uruguay for its beaches.
 It is also a fishing town and can be crossed in just an hour on foot.

 Salvo Palace

-Salvo Palace is in the capital city of Uruguay, Montevideo.
-It was built in the 1920s and was owned by the Salvo brothers.
+Salvo Palace is in Uruguay’s capital city, Montevideo.
+It was built in the 1920s and owned by the Salvo brothers.
 The palace was planned to be converted into a hotel, but this has yet to happen.
-It became an office and presidential palace.
+Instead, it became an office and presidential palace.
 It is the tallest building in Latin America.

 Colonia del Sacramento

-It is one of the oldest cities in Uruguay; it is also well-known as Colonia, and its old centre is a UNESCO World Heritage site.
+It is one of the oldest cities in Uruguay, also known as Colonia.
+Its old centre is a UNESCO World Heritage site.
 It is located an hour from Buenos Aires, the capital of Argentina, and two hours from Montevideo by car.

-Colonia is a unique point to go to Buenos Aires to have a good time, as you can take a ferry that leaves about 40 times a week, and the trip takes an hour.
-There is a street called Calle de Los Suspiros, which is characterised by being paved with stones which gives unique vibes.
+Colonia is a unique place to go to Buenos Aires and have a good time.
+You can take a ferry that leaves about 40 times a week, and the trip takes an hour.
+There is a street called Calle de Los Suspiros, which is paved with stones, which gives it unique vibes.

 There is also the Barrio Hotel, which is set around a tree-lined plaza surrounded by cobbled streets, where several archaeological museums and a 19th-century monastery are located.